teamstudio/docs-usage/docs/usage.md

 ## Viewing Usage
 To view usage data, select the second tab in the Usage window, titled *Usage*.

+### About Dates and Times
+Teamstudio Usage stores all data internally in UTC.
+Usage statistics are computed at the day level, where a day is defined as midnight UTC to midnight UTC on the following day.
+Any time you see a date by itself in the UI, it corresponds to a UTC day.
+This allows Usage to handle data consistently from multiple servers in different time zones.
+Full datetimes (with both a date and a time) are also stored in UTC but are displayed in the UI in your local time zone.

 ## Viewing Databases
 With the *Usage* tab selected, select the *Databases* tab from the second tab row.
 This will display the usage database view.